phetsims/fourier-making-waves/doc/implementation-notes.md

 * option `pdomOrder` specifies traversal order, the order that UI elements are visited as you press the Tab key.
 * `KeyboardDragListener`, along with options `tagName` and `focusable`, adds keyboard-based dragging to sim-specific UI elements like the measurement tools.
+* Classes with "KeyboardHelpContent" in their name implement keyboard-help control, displayed by pressing the keyboard button in the navigation bar.
 * If all else fails, search for `// pdom`, which generally appears before code that is specific to a11y.

 User-interface sounds are implemented, and most of that sound comes from common-code components.
 As of this writing, the